Hugopikachu/plymouth-theme-chain/README.md

 ```

 **Be aware that [ImageMagick](https://imagemagick.org/) is needed to replace the colors of the animation and other graphical elements.**

-## **Improvements**

-- Distinguish between boot/resume and suspend/shutdown modes using `Plymouth.GetMode()` to show or hide some elements (such as the progress bar)
-- Set a message callback to filter and display boot messages somewhere

 [1]: https://aur.archlinux.org/packages/plymouth-theme-chain